deephacks/lmdb/readme.md

 ### Using as a Maven Dependency

-Add one (or both) of the following dependency to your Maven `pom.xml`.
+Add one (or more) of the following dependency to your Maven `pom.xml`.

 ```xml